Oppositional Defiant Disorder (ODD) in Children

 to rule out any other health problems.
 Once this is done, a child psychiatrist or

 qualified mental health expert can diagnose ODD.
-He or she will talk with you and
+They will talk with you and your

-your child's teachers about your child’s behavior.
-He or she may also watch your child.
+child's teachers about your child’s behavior.
+They may also watch your child.
+In some

 How is ODD treated in a child?